-- Know this policy and respect its content; - Notify the Designated Person of the situation; - If relevant, provide testimony contributing to the incident report.
+- Know this policy and respect its content; - Notify the Designated Person of the situation; - If relevant, provide testimony contributing to the incident report. - The student association ensures that the Policy is respected during student activities.

 8. The Board of Governors